brtacks/foundations/README.md

 Visual essay on moral foundations and political ideology for _The Brass Tacks_.

-# Timeline

-- [x] *Planning:* high-level outlining and graphics brainstorm for the article
-- [x] *Reducer:* transform data to be read from D3 graphic
-- [x] *Data Visualization:* use D3 to create awesome data visualizations
-- [ ] *Website:* make the website

-## Immediate TODOs:

-- Use Watson API to get centi-second precision on speech

 # Transcript: "Do you believe homosexuality is a choice?"

 [[Full Video]](https://youtu.be/esJ91WNJD1U?t=25m4s)